 If you are purchasing any cheap android smartphone or tablet, you have to bear in mind that it’s definitely going to be made of inferior materials and could easily crash because of it’s fragile nature.
 You must have noticed how these cheap android devices suffer cracked screens and all that.

-2. Low Quality Touch Screens
+2. Low-Quality Touch Screens

-Few days back, I decided to check out the screen responsiveness of my HTC One and another cheap android device, you could for sure see the frustration on my face.
+A few days back, I decided to check out the screen responsiveness of my HTC One and another cheap android device, you could for sure see the frustration on my face.
 Cheap android phones are usually coupled with poor quality touch screens that usually can’t respond correctly to gestures and swipes.
 If you are going for a cheap phone, then this is one major problem you should expect.

-3. Low Quality Battery
+3. Low-Quality Battery

-Low life batteries are synonymous to cheap android devices if you ask me, it is one thing that all such smartphones have in common.
-I normally won’t recommend you go for such devices as they definitely would turn you into an A.C wall socket addict in search of the nearest corner to get charge into your smartphone.
+Low life batteries are synonymous with cheap android devices if you ask me, it is one thing that all such smartphones have in common.
+I normally won’t recommend you go for such devices as they definitely would turn you into an A.C wall socket addict in search of the nearest corner to get a charge into your smartphone.